Amstrad PCW: Printer

 Most models of PCW were bundled with a 9-pin dot matrix printer mechanism, with the later 9512 and 9512+ models using a daisywheel (with a different cable; the printers were not interchangeable with the dot matrix models).
-These PCW printers could not, of course, be used on other computers, and the original PCW lacked a then-standard Centronics printer port.
+These PCW printers could not be used on other computers, and the original PCW lacked a then-standard Centronics printer port.
 Instead, the Z80 bus and video signals were brought to an edge connector socket at the back of the cabinet.
 Many accessories including parallel and serial ports were produced for this interface.
 Some of the later models included a built-in parallel port; these could be bundled with either the dedicated Amstrad printer or a Canon Bubblejet model.

+Video system

 The PCWs were not designed to play video games, although some software authors considered this a minor detail, releasing games like Batman, Head Over Heels, and Bounder.
 The PCW video system was not at all suited to games.
 In order that it be able to display a full 80-column page plus margins, the display's addressable area was 90 columns and the display had 32 lines.
 The display was monochrome and bitmapped with a resolution of 720 by 256 pixels.
 At 1 bit per pixel, this occupied 23 KB of RAM which was far too large for the Z80 CPU to scroll in software without ripple and tearing of the display.
 Instead, the PCW implemented a Roller RAM consisting of a 512-byte area of RAM that held the address of each line of display data.
 The screen could now be scrolled either by changing the Roller RAM contents or by writing to an I/O port that set the starting point in Roller RAM for the screen data.
 This allowed for very rapid scrolling.
 The video system also fetched data in a special order designed so that plotting a character eight scan lines high would touch eight contiguous addresses.
 This meant that the Z80's concise block copy instructions, such as LDIR, could be used.
 Unfortunately, it also meant that drawing lines and other shapes could be very complicated.

-The PcW16 does not share any hardware with the original PCW series, other than the Z80 CPU, and should be considered to be a completely different machine.